onurboyar/BayesianLinearRegression/README.md

 # BayesianLinearRegression
-Bayesian Multivariate Regression with Blocked Gibbs Sampling vs Frequentist Regression
+Bayesian Multivariate Regression with Blocked Gibbs Sampling vs Frequentist Regression.

+Codes and explanations of the models are available in the pdf file.